hashicorp/consul/website/source/intro/vs/istio.html.md

 least one separate distributed system (in addition to Istio) must be configured for the full functionality of Istio.

-Istio is architected to work on any platform.
-However, the documentation and resources for installing and configuring Istio on non-Kubernetes systems are few and the number of moving pieces Istio requires poses a challenge for installation, configuration, and operation.
+Istio plans to work on any platform, but currently has a hard dependency on the Kubernetes API.
+While the documentation covers connecting non-Kubernetes services, it assumes that a Kubernetes deployment exists for the control plane.

 Istio provides layer 7 features for path-based routing, traffic shaping, load balancing, and telemetry.
 Access control policies can be configured